gianlo/Akka.FSM.Examples/README.md

 * the behaviours of the FSM in each state
 * and optionally what happens when a transition occurs

-Also timers (i.e. how long to stay in one state before transitioning to another state) can be associated with states, but it will not be discussed at this point.
+Also a timer (i.e. how long to stay in one state) can be associated with states via the timeout parameter.
+If no messages are received in that state within the timeout period, the actor will generate an FSM.StateTimeout message.
+That message can be handled within the relevant (i.e. for that state) When state function to guide a transition to a different state.
+Or can be handled in general in the WhenUnhandled state function.

 ### StartWith